-Park Bo Gum And Song Joong Ki Have A Beautiful Bromance- Here’s Why These Korean Drama Stars Are So Close
+Park Bo Gum And Song Joong Ki Have A Beautiful Bromance – Here’s Why These Korean Drama Stars Are So Close

 At the fan meeting in Taiwan, Song Joong Ki finally explained why he was so emotional when Park Bo Gum won the Male Top Excellence Award at the 2016 KBS Drama Awards.

-Song was just really happy for his friend especially as he knew the anxiety Bo Gum went through behind the scenes when he was preparing to do Moonlight Drawn By Clouds.
+Song was just really happy for his friend especially since he knew the anxiety Bo Gum went through behind the scenes when he was preparing to do Moonlight Drawn By Clouds.

+“I also remembered what it was like when I won the same award five years ago.”

-Park Bo Gum added that there’s an element of mentorship to their relationship as well, as Song Joong Ki is his senior when it comes to acting and he therefore relies on the Descendants Of The Sun star for advice.
+Park Bo Gum added that there’s an element of mentorship to their relationship as well, as Song Joong Ki is his senior when it comes to acting and he, therefore, relies on the Descendants Of The Sun star for advice.
 Both Bo Gum and Joong Ki are represented by the same agency, Blossom Entertainment.

 “[Song] Joong Ki is a senior who gives me the most advice about acting,” Bo Gum said.